Stay on track

 Plan ahead and graduate in four years.

-Computer science degree requirements: ground campus
+Computer science BS degree requirements: Tempe campus

-The Computer Science program focuses on the design of computers, computational processes for problem solving, and information transfer and transformation with an emphasis in improving software and system quality, security, performance and usability.
+The Computer Science BS program focuses on the design of computers, computational processes for problem solving, and information transfer and transformation with an emphasis in improving software and system quality, security, performance and usability.
 The program supports the evolution of the computing and informatics disciplines, and the integration of computer and information sciences with engineering, science and other disciplines.

 Critical requirements